 2019 UPDATE –

-In May of 2019, we cut the tops off of all 500 of our pinot gris vines and grafted on chardonnay.
-As of this writing (July 3) all but one vine grafted successfully.
+On April 18 of 2019, we cut the tops off of all 500 of our pinot gris vines and grafted on chardonnay.
+We used wood collected from our friends David and Jeanne Beck (Crawford-Beck Vineyard) and from Jessica Cortell (Vitis Terra Vineyard Services).
+There were 150 vines grafted with both the 76 clone and the Mount Eden Clone.
+110 vines were grafted with the 96 clone and 60 vines with Mendosa and 30 vines with Sterling.
+All but one vine grafted successfully.
 It is our plan to harvest the fruit that comes from this new planting and make a 2019 vintage Calamity Hill Chardonnay.
 Stay tuned for more information or fill out the form on our Events Page to be on the email list as we will let our list members know first what is happening.

 Calamity Hill Vineyard and Farm is located in the Eola-Amity Hills AVA in the beautiful Willamette Valley of Northwestern Oregon.

 Our small vineyard and olive planting is at an elevation of 480 to 530 feet.
 We enjoy a view of the Willamette Valley with the Cascades and Mount Hood in the distance.

 Our climate is mild due to our proximity to the Pacific Ocean (only 50 miles away by road).
 In summer we enjoy a perfect combination of warm days and cool nights which allows our area to grow/produce some of the very finest Pinot Noir wines in the world.

 Calamity Hill is among the smallest vineyards producing wine for sale in Oregon.
 We are so small we don’t talk about acreage planted.
 Instead, we focus on each grapevine – 1910 in total.
 Our vineyard was planted in May of 2005, and covers about 1.75 acres of land.